 Major U.K. companies that use Google for Jobs include Barclays, Deloitte, and PricewaterhouseCoopers.
 Leading job boards in the U.K., including Reed.co.uk and Totaljobs, have partnered with Google for Jobs.

 - Once you've integrated your careers page with Google, your new jobs will show up in results as you add them.

 - Resources on how to add structured data to your posts are easily available.

-- You can post jobs to 3rd party sites that are already integrated with Google so you don't have to change the code on your site.
+- You can post jobs to third-party sites that are already integrated with Google, so you don't have to change the code on your site.

 - The job posts are linked directly to your website.

 - Clicks to your website through your listing in the Google job search feature are automatically tagged, making it easy to measure results in Google Analytics.

 - Users can save job searches and create job alerts.

 - Job seekers can filter results by title, location, type, and employer.

 - Leading U.K. job boards that have partnered with Google for Jobs include Reed.co.uk and Totaljobs.